tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 #### 6.3.1 Fizeau's method to determine speed of light

-**Apparatus:** The light from the source $S$ was first allowed to fall on a partially silvered glass plate $G$ kept at an angle of $45^\circ$ to the incident light.
+**Apparatus:** The apparatus used by Fizeau for determining speed of light in air medium is shown in Figure 6.13.The light from the source $S$ was first allowed to fall on a partially silvered glass plate $G$ kept at an angle of $45^\circ$ to the incident light.
 The light then was allowed to pass through a rotating toothed-wheel with $N$ teeth and $N$ cuts of equal widths whose speed of rotation could be varied through an external mechanism.
 The light passing through one cut in the wheel will get reflected by a mirror $M$ kept at a long distance $d$, about $8 \, \text{km}$ from the toothed-wheel.
 If the toothed-wheel was not rotating, the light reflected back from the mirror would again pass through the same cut and reach the eyes of the observer who looks through the partially silvered glass plate.

 ![](6.13.png)